Memorial Bridge (Portsmouth, New Hampshire): Original bridge

-Deterioration and replacement plan

 Because of the condition of the bridge, vehicles weighing more than 20 tons were prohibited.
 This restriction was lowered to 10 tons on July 10, 2009.

 A rehabilitation project for the bridge was planned for 2009, pending funding.
 The project was expected to last two years and cost more than $30 million.
 It was expected that the federal government would cover 80% of the cost.
 The rest would have been split between Maine and New Hampshire.
 The Memorial Bridge rehabilitation project was placed on hold in 2009 because the winning bid for the contract came in $15 million over the intended budget.
 This stalled rehabilitation project together with proposals to demolish and replace the bridge were factors in the inclusion of the bridge in the National Trust for Historic Preservation list of America's 11 Most Endangered Historic Places for 2009.

-Closure and demolition
+Originally, the road over the bridge was part of New England Interstate Route 1, also known as the Atlantic Highway.
+When the New England routes were superseded by the United States Numbered Highways in 1926 it was redesignated as US 1.

 Emergency repairs caused a month long closure in October–November 2009, and a ten-day one in December 2010.
 Plans for replacement continued to move forward.

+The bridges walkway was designated as US Bicycle Route 1 in May, 2011 as part the first major expansion of the United States Bicycle Route System since its creation in the 1980s.

 On July 27, 2011, the Memorial Bridge was permanently closed.
 An inspection cited "too many problems in too many places."
 On January 3, 2012, the NHDOT announced that the bridge would be further closed to pedestrians and cyclists on January 9, 2012.
 The NHDOT operated an hourly shuttle bus between Portsmouth and Kittery until the new bridge was complete.
 The center span of the bridge was demolished on February 8, 2012.